smallrye/smallrye-llm/examples/helidon-car-booking-portable-ext/README.md

 Quarkus provides a deep integration with LangChain4j thanks to a specific [extension](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html).

-In particular, it provides a powerful @RegisterAiService annotation and network interractions with LLMs are managed with its own RestClient.
+In particular, it provides a powerful @RegisterAiService annotation and network interactions with LLMs are managed with its own RestClient.

 This example is based on a standard usage of LangChain4j with Helidon.
 There is no such deep integration.